Types of pollination in the plants, What is self and cross pollination?

 Artificial pollination

-The artificial pollination is carried out by man, man has to pollinate the palm trees to ensure the pollination process as the pollination is difficult to occur by the air or by insects, where the gardener spread the palm tree’s pollen grains over their female flowers.
+The artificial pollination is carried out by man, man has to pollinate the palm trees to ensure the pollination process as the pollination is difficult to occur by the air or by insects, where the gardener spreads the palm tree’s pollen grains over their female flowers.

 Pollination, Fertilization, Seed and Fruit formation in flowering plants